-More than a year after the #MeToo movement got started, there are those who are thinking to themselves, “Well, it’s nice to know that the whole sexual harassment situation is now taken care of.”
-But that kind of thinking is a huge mistake.
+Years after the #MeToo movement got started, there are those who may be thinking to themselves, “Well, it’s nice to know that the whole sexual harassment situation is now taken care of.”
+But that kind of thinking can be a huge mistake.
 Social media movements can be surprisingly fickle, and all too often fade from the media spotlight and peter out entirely.
-The good news is that it’s not too late to keep the energy of the #MeToo movement going by consciously building on it and extending it with real action in workplaces across the nation and the world, including harassment training.
+However it is not too late to keep the lessons learned by consciously building safer work environments and taking real action where appropriate in workplaces across the nation and the world, to increase harassment prevention training.

 Companies Need Harassment Training in Spite of #MeToo